Implementing Views in Java or Scala

 The remainder of this page describes:

 Be aware that Views are not updated immediately when Entity state changes.
-Kalix does update Views as quickly as possible, but it is not instant and can take up to a few seconds for the changes to become visible in the query results.
+Kalix does update Views as quickly as possible.
+It is not instant but eventually all changes will become visible in the query results.
 View updates might also take more time during failure scenarios than during normal operation. |

 Creating a View from a Value Entity